philipturner/ARHeadsetUtil/README.md

 # ARHeadsetUtil

 A conglomeration of utility functions from [ARHeadsetKit](https://github.com/philipturner/ARHeadsetKit), brought to every Apple platform.
-There include [extensions](https://github.com/philipturner/ARHeadsetKit/blob/main/docs/extensions-to-apple-frameworks.md) to Metal, simd, and other frameworks that improve usability and make optimization easier.
+These include [extensions](https://github.com/philipturner/ARHeadsetKit/blob/main/docs/extensions-to-apple-frameworks.md) to Metal, simd, and other frameworks that improve usability and make optimization easier.
 In addition, ARHeadsetUtil includes math utility functions that replace the `AAPLMathUtilities.m` library from Metal sample code.

 ## Why was ARHeadsetUtil created?